 The Highwood Mountains are a subrange of the Rockies and are mostly surrounded by prairie.
 Also known as an island range, Highwood Mountains cover approximately 1,799 square miles.

-The highest peak at Highwood Mountains is Highwood Baldy at 7,670 feet.
+The highest peak in the Highwood Mountains is Highwood Baldy at 7,670 feet.
 The mountain range is volcanic and, in 1903, was declared a Forest Reserve.

 Quick Facts On Highwood Mountains: